 Where will I find rats?

 In New York and New Jersey, the most common species of rats include Norway rats (also known as sewer rats) and roof rats.
 Norway rats are blocky, fat rodents that are significantly larger than roof rats.
-They will burrow to store food and to protect themselves from environmental conditions.
-Predominantly nocturnal, if you spot one of these pests during the day, you definitely have a problem.
+They will burrow to store food and protect themselves from environmental conditions.
+Predominantly nocturnal, you have a problem if you spot one of these pests during the day.

 Roof rats, also known as black rats, are smaller than Norway rats.
 These rats are skilled climbers.
 They live in shrubs, trees, ivy, or (as the name implies) on your roof.
 You can also find them in attics, walls, ceilings, or cabinets.
 These rats aren’t detected as frequently as Norway rats but still pose significant threats.

 Norway rats and roof rats vary in their behaviors and habitats, so it is always important to know which type of rat has invaded your space.
 Having a professional come to your home or business and perform an inspection is the most accurate way to identify the specifics of your rat infestation.
 DIY pest control should not be your first choice to get rid of rats.
 Rat control products that you can purchase from big box stores are ineffective, don’t get to the root of the infestation, and end up wasting your time and money.
 Your first choice to eliminate rats from your home should be to call the professional at Hello Pest Control.

 How can I prevent rats in the future?

 Rats are frustrating pests to deal with and cause a lot of stress.
 To help avoid problems with rats, implement the following rat prevention tips: